 In its basic essence, Every Logo is a Symbol.
 But Pictorial Marks use simple imagery to emblemize a brand in a sleek, effective way.
 When done the right way, they can illustrate The Brand’s Purpose; while providing an opportunity to become a Highly-Recognizable Figure.

+Think of Big Brands like Twitter’s Tweeting Bird, Snapchat’s Open-Armed Ghost, or perhaps One of The Most Significant Logos In The World-Apple’s Apple.

 Lettermarks or Monogram Logos